 As of June 1, 2013, the HC-800 (C4-HC800-BL-1) and HC-250 (C4-HC250-BL-1) ship with included support for Intercom and the Control4 app.
 For controllers shipped before that time, you must purchase an Intercom and Control4 app license for consumers who want this feature.
-In either case, the license must be assigned and active on the consumer's account for the Intercom and Control4 app to function.
-See Managing Dealer Accounts on MyControl4 on the Knowledgebase for information about how to purchase and assign an Intercom license.
+In either case, the license must be assigned and active on the consumer's account for the Intercom and Control4 on the Knowledgebase for information about how to purchase and assign an Intercom license.